Diana Pardo Pedraza

 Areas of Expertise

-My ethnographic work, based in rural Colombia, considers (de)militarized landscapes, post-conflict economics, environmental politics, and multispecies relations of aid and care.
-My book manuscript, Suspicious Landscapes: Humanitarian Demining and Peace Laboratories in Colombia, explores technical and political experimental practices built around humanitarian efforts to clear and liberate territories occupied by improvised landmines.
-It follows military deminers, rebel explosive experts, war-affected campesinos [peasants], humanitarian practitioners, and mine detection dogs as they strive to undo the historical violence that contaminated the countryside and attempt to forge relationships of trust and reconciliation.
-Amidst an unsettled political landscape, they collaborate to (re)enable rural life and assay the material possibility of peace.
+Her ethnographic work, based in rural Colombia, considers (de)militarized landscapes, post-conflict economics, environmental politics, and multispecies relations of aid and care.
+Her book manuscript, Landscapes of Suspicion: Minefields, Peace Laboratories, and the Ecologies of (Post)War in Colombia, is an ethnography of humanitarian efforts to clear and liberate territories occupied by the explosive threat of improvised landmines.
+Grounded in unprecedented initiative—the Pilot Project of Humanitarian Demining—, the book follows military deminers, rebel explosive experts, war- affected campesinos [peasants], humanitarian practitioners, and mine detection dogs as they strive to undo the historical violence that contaminated the countryside and attempt to forge relationships of trust and reconciliation.

 Ph.D., 2019, Cultural Studies, University of California, Davis, USA